 Most of the grease and grime should wipe away.
 A few of the larger spots might need a little more scrubbing with the mixture.

-With these simple tips, you can get your oven clean and free from baked-on food and grime.
+With these simple tips on how to clean oven without scrubbing, you can get your oven clean and free from baked-on food and grime.
 Plus, you can have a shiny oven that looks new.

 Want some other easy cleaning tips?
 Check out how to clean your oven racks like a pro.